 For most visitors, the best way to visit Mount Waialeale is via a helicopter tour, since trekking into the dramatic cavern at the center is typically considered an expert-level hike.

 Whether your dream is to explore the lush trails surrounding Mount Waialeale or relax poolside with your favorite tropical cocktail, there’s plenty to do on Kauai’s South Shore.
-Book your stay at Koloa Landing Resort and start planning your island adventure today.
+Book your stay at Koloa Landing Resort, the best resort in Kauai and start planning your island adventure today.